PaulSquires/TradeTracker/README.md

 ### Reconcile Local Database to TWS
 Documentation work in progress...

 If you are connected to TWS, performing a Reconcile will fetch your position data from the IBKR servers and then compare them to your locally stored data.
-Any discrepencies between the data will be displayed allowing you to find and correct any anomolies.
+Any discrepancies between the data will be displayed allowing you to find and correct any anomalies.
 This is a very useful feature to ensure that trades and transactions that you have created with IB-Tracker match trades that you have executed through TWS.

 ## TO DO
 - Continue to improve the keyboard navigation of the custom built controls.